Gut Health, Anxiety and CBD

 Nope.
 The body doesn’t play by that rule.

 Your body doesn’t do compartmentalization.
 You are actually your mind, your body, and your spirit.
-If the word spirit bothers you (I cringed when spirituality was mentioned in my medical school journey and now embrace it) consider your electromagnetic field (EMF).
+And, if the word spirit bothers you (I cringed when spirituality was mentioned in my medical school journey and now embrace it; we can all grow and change) consider your electromagnetic field (EMF).
 Whatever happens to part of you happens to all of you.

 The connection between your immune system and your gut

-There is a structural connection between your brain and your belly.
+So, there is a structural connection between your brain and your belly.
 What you think and feel affects the neurochemical soup in which you live.
 On top of all of this please note that 70% of your immune system exists in your gut.
-This connection affects how and what you feel.
+This connection effects how and what you feel

 Understanding the Endocannabinoid System